 There’s never a dull moment in Santa Cruz.
 Everything you could want — music, pubs, night clubs, natural-foods groceries, restaurants, cafes, bookstores, biking, hiking, surfing, even ukulele clubs — they’re practically next door to Walnut Commons Cohousing.

 Construction began with groundbreaking in March 2013, with anticipated occupancy in May 2014.
-Only a handful of units remain available.
+Only two units remain available.
 So feel free to contact us at your earliest convenience.
 There’s no obligation, and the only follow-ups will be ones you initiate.
-You’re also welcome to attend our bi-weekly membership dinners to get to know us better, learn how we work together and decide whether cohousing is for you.
+You’re also welcome to attend our weekly membership meetings to get to know us better, learn how we work together and decide whether cohousing is for you.

 Our meaning of mutual support includes listening for the needs of others and being willing to express our own needs, trusting others will listen, recognize, and facilitate meeting those needs.